Fixed points and completeness in metric and in generalized metric spaces: Variational principles and completeness

 \begin{corol}[Ekeland's Variational Principle - weak form (wEkVP)] Let $(X,\rho)$ be a complete metric space and $f:X\to \mathbb{R}\cup\{+\infty\}$ a lsc and bounded from below proper function.
 Then for every $\varepsilon >0$ there exists an element $y_\varepsilon\in X$ such that

 and

 \end{corol}

 Note that the validity of Ekeland Variational Principle (in its weak form) implies the completeness of the metric space $X.$ This was discovered by Weston \cite{weston77} in 1977 and rediscovered by Sullivan \cite{suliv81a} in 1981 (see also the survey \cite{suliv81b}).
-More exactly, the following result holds. \begin{prop} Let $(X,\rho)$ be a metric space.
-Then $X$ is complete if and only if for every bounded from below lsc proper function $f:X\to\mathbb{R}\cup\{\infty\}$ and $\varepsilon>0$ there exists $y_\varepsilon\in X$ such that the conclusions \eqref{eq1.wEkVP} and \eqref{eq2.wEkVP} of Corollary \ref{c.wEkVP} hold. \end{prop}\begin{proof} If $X$ is complete, one appeals to Corollary \ref{c.wEkVP} to conclude.